Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Resolving a Fundamental Question

 \s

-We expect that colored automata may find useful applications to other issues arisen in automata theory and we hope that our analysis of stack history may shed another insight into the behaviors of other automata models.
+We expect that colored automata may find useful applications to other issues arising in automata theory and we strongly hope that our analysis of stack history may shed another insight into the behaviors of other intriguing automata models.